MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsVoicePolicy.md

 ```

 ### -PreventPSTNTollBypass
-**Below Content Applies To:** Lync Server 2010

-PSTN tolls are more commonly known as long-distance charges.
-Organizations can sometimes bypass these tolls by implementing a Voice over Internet Protocol (VoIP) solution that enables branch offices to connect via network calls.
-Setting this parameter to True will send calls through the PSTN and incur charges rather than going through the network and bypassing the tolls.

-Default: False

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 PSTN tolls are more commonly known as long-distance charges.
 Organizations can sometimes bypass these tolls by implementing a Voice over Internet Protocol (VoIP) solution that enables branch offices to connect by using network calls.
 Setting this parameter to True will send calls through the PSTN and incur charges rather than going through the network and bypassing the tolls.

 Default: False

 ```yaml